danfuzz/samizdat/doc/library-guide/Value.md

 <br><br>
 ### Primitive Definitions

-#### `dataOf(value, secret?) -> .`
+#### `dataOf(value) -> .`

-Returns the data payload of the given arbitrary value, if any.
-For a type-only value, this returns void.
+Returns the data payload of the value, if any.
+If the value has no data payload, this returns void.

-For derived data values, if `secret` is passed, then this function returns void.

-For opaque values (including most core values), the given `secret` must match the value's associated secret (associated with the type).
-If the secret does not match (including if it was not passed at all), then this function returns void.
+The only values that have data payloads accessible via this function are derived data values that were constructed with a payload.

 #### `eq(value, other) -> logic`